FAQ

 Each application responds to MIDI in its own way, MonoSynthesizer being a monophonic synthesizer, Drummer using a keyboard map etc.

-The Sequencer app has three modes of operation: Multi (1-6 individual channels), poly (up to 6 voice polyphony with two SIDs) and Multi/Poly where SID #1 is multitimbral and SID #2 is polyphonic.
+The Sequencer app has three modes of operation: Multi (1-6 individual channels), poly (up to 6 voice polyphony with two SIDs) and Multi/Poly where SID #1 is

 Note that the MSSIAH apps (except Wave-Player being 100% MIDI controlled) still operate in their own standard modes.
 Switching to MIDI mode makes the application respond to MIDI messages only.